 But, is a buyer persona necessary?

 Yes.
-Creating buyer personas helps you understand your customers and prospects, and they allow you to market your product or service more effectively by better tailoring content to fit their specific needs, behaviors and concerns.
+Creating buyer personas helps you understand your potential clients and prospects, and they allow you to market your product or service more effectively by better tailoring content to fit their specific needs, behaviors and concerns.

 Identifying your buyer persona also will help you identify what mediums you should take advantage of to showcase your content so in the end, you can connect with qualified leads.